 You make love with your heart.
 Your touch becomes an extension of your heart.
-By the way you touch her, kiss her, hold her, stroke her hair, breasts, and body, you’re communicating a deep cherishing of this beautiful woman in your life that’s been willing to grow, change, and evolve in meaningful ways.
+By the way you touch her, kiss her, hold her, stroke her hair, breasts, and body; you’re communicating a deep cherishing of this beautiful woman in your life.
+She is willing to grow, change, and evolve in meaningful ways.
 And you’re grateful for it.
 Humbled by it.
 You can communicate this deep loving without worrying if it’s going to lead to intercourse or orgasm.

 There’s no manipulation or agenda.
 You’re not trying to get the other person to do something in return.
 There’s safety in this form of loving touch.
 There’s room for both people in the relationship to freely choose each other.

-Sex becomes super desireable at this level because who doesn’t want to be lovingly touched as if they’re the most beautiful person in the world?
-You’re not being touched like you’re getting taken from to fulfill the needs of another person, but the touch is rejuvenating, life-giving, and inspiring.
+Sex becomes super desirable at this level.
+Who doesn’t want to be lovingly touched as if they’re the most beautiful person in the world?
+You’re not being touched like you’re getting taken from or fulfill the needs of another person.
+Instead, the touch is rejuvenating, life-giving, and inspiring.

-Some people are afraid to admit that their special someone really, really matters to them and that they could benefit from the other person’s strengths.
+Some people are afraid to admit that their special someone really, really matters to them and that they could benefit from that person’s strengths.
 A lot of us don’t want to be dependent on others in the name of self-strength.
-However, it’s only a pseudo-strength because it takes more courage to truly desire someone while at the same time allowing that someone to fully receive you.
+However, that’s only pseudo-strength.
+It takes more courage to truly desire someone while at the same time allowing that someone to fully receive you.
 It takes strength to let another person know that they really matter to you and that they have an impact on you without feeling less for it.
 Cherishing love truly blesses both the giver and the receiver.